- Accounting, economics and finance courses

 Find a course in history, politics or international relations

-Explore the decisions that have shaped history, learn about pressing issues of today, and understand how to shape a brighter future
+Explore the decisions that have shaped history, the issues of today, and how to shape a brighter future

-What can you do with a History, Politics or International Relations degree?
+What can you do with a history, politics, international relations or international development degree?

 History, politics, international relations and international development shape our society and help us understand the world past and present.